A beginner guide to deploy Rails application to Heroku

-Many beginners want to deploy their simple application in the production environment, but they do not get any free cloud service.
+Many beginners want to deploy their simple application on production environment, but they do not get any free cloud service.
 So what they can do?
 Well, there is a solution provided by Heroku.
-Heroku is a cloud platform as a service supporting several programming languages that are used as a web application deployment model.
+Heroku is a cloud platform as a service supporting several programming languages that is used as a web application deployment model.

 So, let’s get started!

 Step 1.
 Install Git version control system.